Dermadry review

 Their instruction manual contains helpful tips throughout and a troubleshooting section.
 Their website contains an extensive support page.
 And, they have a phone number and email address listed on their website, with real people you can reach out to for help.

-When I first started using my Dermadry device, I had a question about a potential contraindication, and their team answered my question promptly and effectively.
+When I first started using my device, I had a question about a potential contraindication, and their team answered my question promptly and effectively.

 4. I find it oddly pleasant (and not painful) to use

 Oddly enough, I’ve come to enjoy the feeling.
 For me, the tingling makes me feel like something is ‘happening’.
-It provides me with feedback that I’m taking action to curb my sweating.
+It provides me with feedback that I’m taking action to curb my excessive sweating.

 Now, I have heard of some people cranking Dermadry to its highest setting on their first use.
 This is not the way to do it!
 I repeat: do not do this!
-Approaching your treatment like this won’t be very comfy–and might be painful–and you will likely end up with irritated skin.
+Approaching your iontophoresis treatment like this won’t be very comfy–and might be painful–and you will likely end up with irritated skin.

 As with all things, follow the instructions for use.
 I’ve been doing so since day one, and I’ve never had an issue.
 I would even say it’s pleasant to use.